qwx9/notes/net/algorithms/text/exact.index.md

 As we've seen before, we need n integers for positions, and thus for 32 bit (64 bit) integers, 4n bytes (8n).
-Generally, we'd need logn bits to store all integers [1,n], while if all integers are of constant size, it's |integer|·n.
+Generally, we'd need log₂n bits to store all integers [1,n], while if all integers are of constant size, it's |integer|·n.